forgery810/fl-studio-alesis-vixx/README.md

 - Pressing the pad mode button will rotate through the pad options.
 Standard plays the selected channels notes as expected.
 Step mode controls the selected channel as a
   16 step sequencer.
 In pad per channel mode each pad individually controls up to the first 16 channels.

+- To link channel to a mixer track, highlight the channel you want to link, then push the mixer button and highlight the mixer channel you wish to link it to.
+Then push the link   button.

+- The random pattern button will give each step a 50% chance of being on.
+Most often this will result in busier patterns.
+The ability to control how many steps are on/off may be   added in a future update.

   ##       - Step Sequencer Mode

   - In step sequencer mode the channels can be selected and the pads will add or remove steps accordingly.
 The step mode options button above the pad option button now rotates